-In FY 2021, PHA plans to enter into UBV contracts for 10 UBV projects resulting in 1,571 UBV housing opportunities.
-The new UBV contracts include 6 RAD conversions of existing public housing, 3 RAD conversions involving new construction or substantial rehab and 1 non-RAD new construction project in Northeast Philadelphia.
+In FY 2022, PHA plans to enter into UBV contracts for 17 UBV projects resulting in 1,104 UBV housing opportunities.
+The new UBV contracts include 7 RAD conversions of existing public housing; 8 RAD conversions involving new construction, rehabilitation, or adaptive reuse; 1 non-RAD new construction project in Northeast Philadelphia and 1 non-RAD rehabilitation of a former nursing school building.
 Additionally, PHA may issue requests for proposals, conduct evaluations and recommend additional units and developments for approval by the PHA Board.